-In the morning the sun was shining.
-In the town we found a bakery that was open despite it being a Sunday.
-First we needed to get some Swiss Francs.
-We bought a bread of a kilo.
+The sun was shining when we woke up.
+In the town, we found an open bakery despite it being a Sunday.
+First, we needed to get some Swiss Francs.
+We bought a loaf that weighed two kilos.
 When I asked for a second one the lady behind the counter looked confused.
-A normal person can live a week of such a bread, but we could eat two a day now we were cycling so much.
+An average person can live a week of such a loaf, but we could eat two a day now that we were cycling so much.
 The first pass of the day was very tough.
-It was so steep that even in my smallest gear I couldn't cycle comfortably.
-We were still accustomed to long climbs from last vacation though.
+It was so steep that I couldn't cycle comfortably, even in my smallest gear.
+We were still accustomed to long climbs from our previous vacation, though.
 This mountain had an elevation difference of over 1200 meters.
-Halfway up I stopped to 'take a picture', which was our typical excuse for when things got too hard.
+Halfway up I stopped to 'take a picture', which was our excuse for when things got too hard.

 View from the Flüelapas

-Workers were renewing the road at some places.
-Usually they closed off one half of the road and put traffic lights on either end to allow the traffic through in turns.
+Workers were renewing the road in some places.
+Usually, they closed off one half of the road and put traffic lights on either end to allow the traffic through in turns.
 Because we were much slower than cars the light would change multiple times before we reached the end.
 The car drivers didn't always like us because of that :)

-To not hold up the traffic behind us we usually already started cycling when the light was still red.
+We usually started cycling when the light was still red to avoid holding up the traffic behind us.
 One time a driver started honking a lot.
-We should have waited and then cycle directly in front of his car, then he would probably learn why we hadn't waited for the green light.
+We should have waited and then cycle directly in front of his car, then he would learn why we didn't wait for the green light.

 After more than 2 hours of climbing we reached the top.
 It was pretty there, with a nice mountain lake.
 We ate some ice cream together with the other cyclists up there.